2026 Baden-Württemberg state election: Andreas Stoch (SPD)

-Andreas Stoch, the 55-year-old SPD state and parliamentary group leader, was elected as the SPD’s lead candidate for the 2026 Baden-Württemberg state election with 94.6 percent of the vote at the party’s congress in Fellbach on July 5, 2025.
-A Heidenheim native, former Kultusminister (2013–2016), and SPD state chair since 2018, Stoch aims to lead the SPD out of its current polling low of around 10–12.5 percent, significantly behind the CDU (26–31 percent) and Greens (20–23 percent), and reclaim a role in government, potentially in a coalition with the CDU and FDP.
-Despite the party’s weak 11 percent result in the 2021 election and a challenging opposition role, Stoch is determined to reverse the SPD’s fortunes, declaring, “Today, the comeback begins,” and emphasizing the party’s resolve to fight for every percentage point.
-His campaign draws inspiration from the team spirit of his hometown football club, FC Heidenheim, advocating for a cohesive SPD that stands up for workers and social justice.
-Stoch’s policy platform prioritizes economic security, social equity, and education reform.
-He has made the fight for industrial jobs a cornerstone, criticizing the relocation of jobs abroad (e.g., 200 jobs moved to Hungary by Bosch and ZF) and pledging to work with unions and businesses to maintain Baden-Württemberg’s industrial strength.
-He advocates for stronger tariff agreements and higher minimum wages to ensure workers earn significantly more than non-workers, dismissing debates over Citizen’s Income as misguided.
-Stoch also focuses on addressing the state’s housing crisis, noting a shortage of 200,000 affordable homes, and calls for fee-free kindergartens to alleviate financial burdens on families and address the lack of 60,000 childcare places.
-Education remains central, leveraging his experience as Kultusminister, where he earned praise despite recent criticism over 1,440 unfilled teaching posts due to a long-standing administrative error, which he claims was not flagged during his tenure.
-Stoch emphasizes a “resilient democracy” as the foundation for these policies, aiming to counter the AfD’s appeal to workers by addressing economic fears through investment and opportunity.
-To strengthen the SPD’s campaign, he promotes an open, participatory approach, incorporating ideas from a “Debattencamp” with diverse societal voices, including unions and cultural figures, to craft a voter-responsive platform focused on jobs, housing, and education.
-Despite his lower public recognition (24 percent compared to Cem Özdemir’s 80 percent), Stoch’s experience and focus on core SPD themes aim to position the party as a vital government partner.
+Andreas Stoch, the 55-year-old SPD state and parliamentary group leader, was elected as the SPD's lead candidate for the 2026 Baden-Württemberg state election with 94.6 per cent of the vote at the party's congress in Fellbach on July 5, 2025.
+A native of Heidenheim an der Brenz, a former culture minister (2013–2016), and SPD state chair since 2018, Stoch aimed to lead the SPD out of its low polling of around 10–12.5 per cent, significantly behind the CDU (26–31 per cent) and Greens (20–23 per cent), and reclaim a role in government, potentially in a coalition with the CDU and FDP.
+Despite the party's weak 11 per cent result in the 2021 election and a challenging opposition role, Stoch was determined to reverse the SPD’s fortunes, declaring, "Today, the comeback begins", and emphasised the party’s resolve to fight for every percentage point.
+His campaign drew inspiration from the team spirit of his hometown football club, 1.
+FC Heidenheim, advocating for a cohesive SPD that would stand up for workers and social justice.
+Stoch's policy platform prioritised economic security, social equity, and education reform.
+He made the fight for industrial jobs a cornerstone, criticising the relocation of jobs abroad (e.g. 200 jobs moved to Hungary by Bosch and ZF Friedrichshafen), and pledged to work with unions and businesses to maintain Baden-Württemberg’s industrial strength.

+Stoch advocated for stronger tariff agreements and higher minimum wages to ensure workers earn significantly more than non-workers, dismissing debates over the Citizen's Income as misguided.
+Stoch also focused on addressing the state's housing crisis, citing a shortage of 200,000 affordable homes, and called for fee-free kindergartens to alleviate financial burdens on families and address the lack of 60,000 childcare places.
+Education was central point of his campaign, leveraging his experience as culture minister, where he earned praise despite recent criticism over 1,440 unfilled teaching posts due to a long-standing administrative error, which he said was not flagged during his tenure.
+Stoch emphasised a "resilient democracy" as the foundation for these policies, aiming to counter the AfD's appeal to workers by addressing economic fears through investment and opportunity.
+To strengthen the SPD's campaign, he promoted an open and participatory approach, incorporating ideas from a Debattencamp with diverse societal voices, including unions and cultural figures, to craft a voter-responsive platform focused on jobs, housing, and education.
+Despite his lower public recognition (24 per cent compared to Cem Özdemir’s 80 per cent), Stoch's experience and focus on core SPD themes aimed to position the party as a vital government partner.